- Telling people about your epilepsy

 - Put an alarm on your phone to remind you to take your tablets

-- Download our seizure diary or app and record useful information in it
+- Download our seizure diary or an app and record useful information in it

-- Reassure your parents that you understand the risks of alcohol, drugs and late nights
+- Reassure your parents or carers that you understand the risks of alcohol, drugs and late nights

-- Get your friends to reassure your parents that they know what to do if you have a seizure
+- Get your friends to reassure your parents or carers that they know what to do if you have a seizure

-- Agree to check in with them every so often by phone, especially when you first start going out again
+- Agree to check in with your parents or carers every so often by phone, when you go out

 - Talk with them about maybe having a bed alarm in case you have a seizure in the night.
 You can switch this on when you’re ready to settle down for the night.
-An alarm may help your parents to worry less and sleep more.
-And someone who has had proper sleep is much easier to negotiate with!
+An alarm may help everyone worry less and sleep more.
+But they can be expensive and are not suitable for all types of seizure

 Brothers and sisters

-Brothers and sisters are also likely to be worried about you and might not know what to do.
-Show them this information.
+If you have brothers or sisters they are also likely to be worried about you and might not know what to do if you have a seizure.
+You could show them this information.
 It could help them.
-Make sure that any other family members you spend a lot of time with have epilepsy information too.
+It’s a good idea for any other family members you spend a lot of time with to have epilepsy information too.